mapbender/mapbender-documentation/en/quickstart.rst

 Management interfaces empower administrators who need to maintain and categorize map and feature services and grant access to individuals, groups and other services.

-Mapbender is the next version in the Mapbender series.
-It is rewritten from the ground up, using modern web technologies.
-The foundation is laid by Symfony 2, the brand-new version of the successful Symfony PHP web application framework.
-On the client-side expect to find OpenLayers and jQuery (UI) nicely glued together by MapQuery.
+Mapbender is written from the ground up, using modern web technologies.
+The foundation is laid by Symfony.
+On the client-side expect to find OpenLayers and jQuery.

 With this new code base we will continue the Mapbender idea of being a Geoportal Framework: